This article is part of a larger series on Payroll Services.

 10% of Overall Score

-Aside from having a user-friendly, intuitive, and customizable platform, payroll software that integrates with common third-party systems (like QuickBooks, Homebase, and TSheets) are awarded extra points.
+Aside from having a user-friendly, intuitive, and customizable platform, payroll software that integrates with common third-party systems like QuickBooks are awarded extra points.
 We also prioritized providers that offer quick problem resolutions and live phone support.
 The only provider that posted a score of below 2 here is Roll by ADP, mainly because it lacks live phone support, third-party software integrations, and customization options.

 5% of Overall Score